Flight-Free-UK/flight_free_uk_website/source/posts/climate-jubilee.html.markdown

 #### To misquote a phrase: the best time to take climate action was 70 years ago.
 The second best time is now.

+> "The best time to take climate action was 70 years ago.
+The second best time is now."

 ### A climate timeline

 **1958** Charles David Keeling starts measuring atmospheric CO2.
 Within 4 years the project shows that levels are rising.